-Under the Act an underlying supplier can opt-out of the marketplace rules where:
+Under the Act an underlying supplier can choose to opt-out of the marketplace rules where:

 The underlying supplier (or a group of companies they are part of) has 2,000 nights of accommodation available on one electronic marketplace in a 12-month period or a reasonable expectation they can meet this threshold for any 12-month period (section 60C(2BE)).
-An underlying supplier that meets this criterion must enter into an opt-out agreement with the operator of the electronic marketplace to opt-out of the marketplace rules.
+An underlying supplier that meets this criterion and wants to optout must enter into an opt-out agreement with the operator of the electronic marketplace to opt-out of the marketplace rules.